 - Hang a 20-pound weight from a thin string at the exact place on the handle of the torque wrench where you would normally grip (often marked with a line).

-- If the readout on the digital display matches your inch-pound findings in Step 3, your digital torque wrench is accurate.
+- If the readout on the digital display matches the inch-pound findings in Step 3, your digital torque wrench is accurate.

-- If it is not accurate, you can calibrate it yourself or take it to an experienced professional to calibrate it for you
+- If it is not accurate, calibrate it yourself or take it to an experienced professional to calibrate it.

 Q. How do you calibrate a torque wrench?